The best travel drones

 Better with Pro kit for an extra cost

 This Insta360˚ can also capture normal widescreen video if needed, potentially saving your phone from risky days out.
-The real fun, though, is using the fairly memory-hungry app to explore the results, selecting subjects to track, and extract cropped video into something you can share.
+The real fun, though, is using the fairly memory-hungry app to explore the results, selecting subjects to track, and extracting cropped video into something you can share.

-Read our full Insta360 ONE X2 review
+Read my full Insta360 X4 review

 (Image credit: Adam Juniper/Digital Camera World)